ferocioustoast/AZON-Python-Bot/README.md

 # AZON_Python_Bot
-WARNING: according to https://giveaway.amazon.com/rules If your entry is incomplete or if you use robotic, automatic, programmed or similar entry methods, your entry will be disqualified.
+WARNING: This is for Educational purposes only, according to https://giveaway.amazon.com/rules If your entry is incomplete or if you use robotic, automatic, programmed or similar entry methods, your entry will be disqualified.

 Learning some Pythons by making an amazon giveaway bot